AmarisAI/incubator-superset/README.md

 [Contributing.MD](https://github.com/airbnb/superset/blob/master/CONTRIBUTING.md)

-How to build Apache Superset (incubating)?
+How to build Apache Amarisset (incubating)?
 --------------------------------------

-Who uses Apache Superset (incubating)?
+Who uses Apache Amarisset (incubating)?
 --------------------------------------

-Here's a list of organizations who have taken the time to send a PR to let the world know they are using Superset.
+Here's a list of organizations who have taken the time to send a PR to let the world know they are using Amarisset.
 Join our growing community!

  - [AiHello](https://www.aihello.com)
  - [Airbnb](https://github.com/airbnb)